 - Payment Extensions – Customers can request a payment extension through My Account, using UniSource’s mobile app or by calling UniSource Customer Care at 877-837-4968.
-Unpaid bills are considered delinquent after 30 days.
 Typically, customers with a good payment history are eligible for an extension.
-If you are denied a payment extension online or through our automated IVR system, please call us to speak with our Customer Service Representatives.
+If you are denied a payment extension online or through our automated IVR system, please feel free to call us to speak with our Customer Service Representatives.

 - Short-term Assistance – UniSource cooperates with several community agencies to offer emergency bill-payment assistance to customers facing hardships.
 You can contact these organizations directly for assistance:

 - Customer Assistance Residential Energy Support (CARES) Program – Qualifying limited-income customers receive a monthly discount of $16 on their electric bill through UniSource’s CARES program.
 Customers whose household incomes do not exceed 150 percent of the 2020 federal poverty guidelines qualify for assistance.